Azure-Samples/terraform-github-actions/README.md

 1. [**Terraform Unit Tests**](.github/workflows/tf-unit-tests.yml)

     This workflow runs on every commit and is composed of a set of unit tests on the infrastructure code.
 It runs [terraform fmt]( https://www.terraform.io/cli/commands/fmt) to ensure the code is properly linted and follows terraform best practices.
 Next it performs [terraform validate](https://www.terraform.io/cli/commands/validate) to check that the code is syntactically correct and internally consistent.
-Lastly, [checkov](https://github.com/bridgecrewio/checkov), an open source static code analysis tool for IaC, will run to detect security and complaince issues.
+Lastly, [checkov](https://github.com/bridgecrewio/checkov), an open source static code analysis tool for IaC, will run to detect security and compliance issues.
 If the repository is utilizing GitHub Advanced Security (GHAS), the results will be uploaded to GitHub.

 2. [**Terraform Plan / Apply**](.github/workflows/tf-plan-apply.yml)